JuliaGraphics/ColorSchemeTools.jl/docs/src/index.md

 # Introduction to ColorSchemeTools

-This package provides tools for working with colorschemes and colormaps.
+This package provides tools for working with color schemes - gradients and color maps.

 You can extract color schemes from images, and replace an image's color scheme with another.
-There are also function for creating ColorSchemes from pre-defined lists or Julia functions.
+There are also functions for creating color schemes from pre-defined lists or Julia functions.

 This package relies on: